 Elbow Impingement

-• Posterior Impingement of the Elbow Posterior Impingement of the Elbow
+Posterior Impingement of the Elbow

 Posterior elbow impingement is a medical condition characterized by compression and injury of soft tissue structures such as cartilage at the posterior aspect (back) of the elbow joint.
 The impingement is caused by repetitive forced extensions and overuse of the elbow.

-• Lateral Impingement of the Elbow Lateral Impingement of the Elbow
+Lateral Impingement of the Elbow

 Lateral elbow impingement is a medical condition characterized by compression and injury of the soft tissue structures, such as cartilage located at the outer aspect of the elbow joint.
 The impingement is caused by repetitive forced extensions and overuse of the elbow.